20. What's Wrong with NLP?

 Short answer: There aren't any.

-Longer answer: There aren't any - as long as you are using the 'right' technique for a given context in a skilful manner
+Longer answer: There aren't any - as long as you are using the 'right' technique for a given context in a competent manner and with positive (win/win) intentions.
+And as lomg as the technique you are using is authentic.

-In an article by Professor Aldert Vrij and Shara Lochun (1997) the lead author descibes how he witnessed two police officers interviewing a suspect using one or more NLP-related pacing techniques:
+As an example of how critics find disadvantages in the use of NLP-related techniques where they don't exist, I'd like to take a quick look at an article by Professor Aldert Vrij and Shara Lochun (1997), in which the lead author describes how he witnessed two police officers interviewing a suspect using one or more NLP-related pacing techniques:

-'Recently [this is from a publication that appeared in March, 1997] I ... was asked to assess videotapes of a police interview.
+'Recently I ... was asked to assess videotapes of a police interview.
 My first impression was that both detectives were behaving "strangely".
 I then discovered that they were both imitating the suspect's movements.

 The whole situation looked bizarre and the approach was not effective.
 The suspect was silent at the beginning of the interview and remained silent throughout the interview.'

-Moreover, we might contrast Vrij's rather negative view with that of other researchers who seem to have discovered the efficacy of the NLP-related "mirroring and matching" technique, possibly without knowing anything about NLP.
-See part 1 - Be a mimic - of this online article from New Scientist magazine of May, 2008.
+We might contrast Vrij's rather negative view with that of other researchers who seem to have discovered the efficacy of the NLP-related "mirroring and matching" technique, possibly without knowing anything about NLP.
+See, for example, part 1 - Be a mimic - of this online article from from New Scientist magazine, 7th of May, 2008.

-The explanation here is such a close match that you could put it into any NLP-related book or training course and I doubt if even experienced NLPers would notice that it came from a non-NLP-related source.
+The description of how to use this specific technique given in this article is such a close match for the relevant NLP-related technique that you could put it into any NLP-related book or training course and I doubt if even experienced NLPers would realise that it came from a non-NLP-related source.

 Room for Improvement